mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 Segmented message transmission
 ``````````````````````````````
-When a :ref:`Diagnostic Message <knowledge-base-diagnostic-message>` to be transmitted on CAN, contains payload which
+If the payload of a :ref:`Diagnostic Message <knowledge-base-diagnostic-message>` exceeds the capacity of
-size is greater than a :ref:`Single Frame <knowledge-base-can-single-frame>` capacity, then the message payload
+a :ref:`Single Frame <knowledge-base-can-single-frame>`, the message shall be segmented and transmitted using multiple
-must be divided and transmitted by many :ref:`CAN packets <knowledge-base-can-packet>`.
+:ref:`CAN Packets <knowledge-base-can-packet>`.
-The first packet to carry such messages is :ref:`First Frame (CAN Packet) <knowledge-base-can-first-frame>`
+The first packet shall be a :ref:`First Frame (CAN Packet) <knowledge-base-can-first-frame>`, followed by a sequence of
-and its transmission is followed by :ref:`Consecutive Frames (CAN Packets) <knowledge-base-can-consecutive-frame>`.
+:ref:`Consecutive Frames (CAN Packets) <knowledge-base-can-consecutive-frame>`.

-A receiver controls the stream of incoming :ref:`Consecutive Frames <knowledge-base-can-consecutive-frame>`
+The receiving node manages the transmission flow by sending
-by sending :ref:`Flow Control (CAN Packet) <knowledge-base-can-flow-control>` after
+:ref:`Flow Control (CAN Packets) <knowledge-base-can-flow-control>` after
-:ref:`First Frame <knowledge-base-can-first-frame>` and each complete transmission of
+the :ref:`First Frame <knowledge-base-can-first-frame>` and after each block of
-:ref:`Consecutive Frames <knowledge-base-can-consecutive-frame>` block.
+:ref:`Consecutive Frames <knowledge-base-can-consecutive-frame>`.

 .. note:: The size of :ref:`Consecutive Frames <knowledge-base-can-consecutive-frame>` block is determined by
   :ref:`Block Size <knowledge-base-can-block-size>` parameter provided in